bitplane/bitplane.net/log/2025/01/uh-halp-data/index.md

 There's a few different scenarios I generally use:

-* I've no idea what I'm doing, I just want to get something done.
+* 🤔 I've no idea what I'm doing, I just want to get something done.
 Usually I ask ChatGPT when `uh` fails me.
 But `uh` generally works.
-* I know what command I want to use, but I don't know what the flags are. `uh` is really handy for this sort of thing.
+* 🏗️ I know what command I want to use, but I don't know what the flags are.
+  `uh` is really handy for this sort of thing.
 If it fails, I'll grep `--help` or the manpage.
 I want to reduce the amount of grepping here.
-* I have a command and I want a second opinion on something.
+* ✅ I have a command and I want a second opinion on something.
 So I ask `uh` how to do it, to see if there's something obvious I'm missing.
 There often is.
-* I want to know where something system related is.
+* 🔍 I want to know where something system-related is.

 A full manpage extract would provide data for the last scenario, but that can come later.
 Knowing the flags to every program in the Universe and how to